 - Accurate Assistance: Knowledge assets are the best example of organizational core competencies, possessing the morality to improve rather than deplore through its usage.
 Typically, the KM role involves twofold factors; on the one hand, the stock resides for the main knowledge assets, whereas on the other hand, it must have the potential to grip the assets across the enterprise.

 - Development: The combination of knowledge, practice, coordination, and refinements invoke the concept to build unique core competencies.
 It is not an easy task, as it involves the competitive advantage that initiates from assets that are complex to imitate.
-From the KM point of view, it implies to build specific tacit knowledge representations across various departments.
+From the KM point of view, it implies building-specific tacit knowledge representations across various departments.

 - Unlearning: Generally, the organization has a habit of continuing to continue what they have learned so far.
 One of the significant aspects of a successful business is to deal with unlearning competencies that are no longer useful.
 It plays an essential role in identifying and managing the organization’s knowledge assets in the perfect direction from KM perspectives.